peastman/statmech/source/interpretation.rst

 difference between internal energy and total energy is that they are offset by a constant.
 But the zero point of energy is always arbitrary; adding a constant never affects behavior.
 So once again, it is irrelevant which one you use.

-In summary, the choice of whether to use internal energy or total energy *by definition* cannot affect any of your results.
+In summary, the choice to use internal energy instead of total energy *by definition* is only correct if it does not affect any of your results.
 If it does affect them, that proves you have defined the internal energy incorrectly.
 But it is very easy to define it incorrectly, such as by neglecting a contribution that actually does matter.
 And the only way to make sure is to repeat your calculation using the total energy and verify that the results do not change!
 So why make the distinction in the first place?